Sumatriptan

 Frequently Asked Questions

-Can sumatriptan be taken with ibuprofen or paracetamol?
+Can I take sumatriptan with paracetamol?

 Dr. Ross Elledge